aval-e/DeepLab4Avalanches/README.md

-# AvaMap
-Avalanche Mapping in optical satellite imagery using deep learning.

-This readme only gives an overview.
+DeepLab4Avalanches

+This repository contains code for automatic avalanche segmentation in optical satellite imagery using deep learning.
+For an explanation of the concepts, ideas and evaluation, see publication below.
+Please use the following citation when using the code for a publication:

+Hafner, E. D., Barton, P., Daudt, R. C., Wegner, J. D., Schindler, K., and Bühler, Y.: Automated avalanche mapping from SPOT 6/7 satellite imagery: results, evaluation, potential and limitations, The Cryosphere Discuss. [preprint], https://doi.org/10.5194/tc-2022-80, in review, 2022.

 More documentation is provided in the form of docstrings throughout the code.

-For an explanation of the concepts, ideas and evaluation, see the `Report.pdf`

-### Structure
+Structure

-* **datasets**: code for reading satellite images and ground truth labels in the form of pytorch datasets
+    datasets: code for reading satellite images and ground truth labels in the form of pytorch datasets
-* **evaluation**: various scripts for running quantitative and qualitative evaluation
+    evaluation: various scripts for running quantitative and qualitative evaluation
-* **experiments**: pytorch lightning module for running experiments in an easily configurable way
+    experiments: pytorch lightning module for running experiments in an easily configurable way
-* **modeling**: model architecture and parts
+    modeling: model architecture and parts
-* **trainer**: contains training scripts
+    trainer: contains training scripts
-* **utils**: various utilities for data manipulation, visualization, etc.
+    utils: various utilities for data manipulation, visualization, etc.

-### Installation
+Installation

-1. Create virtual environment
+    Create virtual environment
-2. Install gdal
+    Install gdal
-3. Change to avamap root directory
+    Change to root directory
-4. `pip install -r requirements.txt`
+    pip install -r requirements.txt
-5. `pip install -e .`
+    pip install -e .

-On leonhard make sure to load the following modules in addition to the pip requirements:
-  1) StdEnv            4) cuda/10.1.243   7) jpeg/9b           10) geos/3.7.1   13) eth_proxy
-  2) gcc/4.8.5         5) cudnn/7.6.4     8) libpng/1.6.27     11) nano/2.6.3
-  3) openblas/0.2.19   6) nccl/2.4.8-1    9) python_gpu/3.7.4  12) gdal/2.4.4

-### Training
+Training

-Training can be run with the `trainer/train.py` script.
+Training can be run with bash run1yr.sh or bash run2yrs.sh script.
 Training can be customised and hyperparameters set by passing the corresponding flags.
 All available options can be shown with:

-`python trainer/train.py --help`
+python trainer/train.py --help

-Some examples used, can be found in the form of bash scripts in the `trainer` directory.

-### Prediction
+Prediction

-To automatically predict avalanches on new satellite images run the `evaluation/predict_region.py` script.
-This creates a 1 band GeoTiff with values ranging from 0-1, where 0 corresponds to no avalanche, 0.5 is uncertain, and 1 is an avalanche.
+To automatically predict avalanches on new satellite images run bash predict_region.sh script.
+This creates a 1 band GeoTiff with probability values ranging from 0-1, where is certainly no avalanche, and 1 is certainly an avalanche.
 The predictions can be thresholded to get a binary map of predictions, with their certainty determined by the threshold.

 The following flags need to be set:

-* --image_dir: directory containing all satellite images
+    --image_dir: directory containing all satellite images
-* --dem_path: path to the DEM if needed
+    --dem_path: path to the DEM if needed
-* --region_file: a shapefile specifiying which region to predict over
+    --region_file: a shapefile specifiying which region to predict over
-* --output_path: the complete path and file name in which to store predictions.
+    --output_path: the complete path and file name in which to store predictions.
 This will be a GeoTiff

-### Data and checkpoints

-Data and checkpoints can be found both the pf drive and directly on the leonhard cluster:

-* EcoVision lab: `/home/pf/pfstud/bartonp`
-* On Leonhard: `/cluster/work/igp_psr/bartonp`

-Data is organised as follows:

-* slf_avalanches: contains all satellite images, avalanche labels and regions
-* checkpoints: contains the best model checkpoints from avanet and deeplab
-* dem_ch: contains the DEM of switzerland upsampled to 1.5m resolution in ESPG:2056
-* predictions: contains the predictions for the whole test areas in the form of GeoTiffs